 Since mosses can look like mini jungles on your roof, some insects like spiders and specific species of cockroaches get attracted to the area where there is vegetation.
 Since these places have not been disturbed for long, the insects will find this place a great place to breed.
 Which means, you do not only have to deal with a broken roof in the future, you also need to call the pest control guys to remove the unwanted insects in your house.

 5. COSTLY REPAIRS

-What could have been a simple cleaning job is now a bigger problem because the mosses have already grown thick under your roof shingles, has already accumulated so much water, and have attracted insects.
+What could have been a simple cleaning job is now a bigger problem because the mosses have already grown thick under your roof shingles, have already accumulated so much water, and have attracted insects?
 While mosses seem like a simple problem that is easy to eradicate, it can cause.
 A huge problem when left unattended.
-If the scenarios above fits your home, you now have to take care of repairing the shingles, holes on the roof, cleaning your roof, checking for insect infestation, and many more.
+If the scenarios above fit your home, you now have to take care of repairing the shingles, holes on the roof, cleaning your roof, checking for insect infestation, and many more.

-See how one problem have multiplied into various troubles of different nature, just because we thought it is too small when we first saw it?
+See how one problem has multiplied into various troubles of different nature, just because we thought it is too small when we first saw it?

 But, do not worry.
 We, at Yorkshire Roofing, can fix your moss infested roof at the best possible price, the quickest time allowable.
 If you’re not convinced, you can still read up on more information about roof shingles.
 We are committed to giving our clients the best experience to make sure that they are comfortable after we have rendered our service.